Bat Speed Drills for Power and Average

 This blog post details mechanical hitting drills for increasing bat speed.
 But speed and strength training is also significant.
 See the Building Rome Series articles devoted to muscle training in our Strength and Conditioning Blog.

-Find the directions for measuring ball exit velocity (EV) off a tee and a thrown ball in our article Measure Exit Velocity by Age.
+Find the directions for measuring ball exit velocity (EV) off a tee and a thrown ball in our article Exit Velocity by Age.

 Radar games sharpen the hitter’s intention to swing hard.
 Intention rules for improving bat speed!